Research table: Prolactin and breast cancer risk

 See how this risk factor compares with other risk factors for breast cancer.

-Study selection criteria: Prospective nested case-control studies with at least 100 breast cancer cases and meta-analyses.
+Study selection criteria: Prospective nested case-control studies with at least 100 breast cancer cases, pooled analyses and meta-analyses.

 Table note: Relative risks above 1 indicate increased risk.
 Relative risks below 1 indicate decreased risk.